English as a Second Language (ESL) Classes

 |Academic ESL classes may be required for admission to a Cincinnati State degree or certificate program.||Free community ESL classes do not count toward requirements for Cincinnati State degree or certificate programs.|

-What is the schedule for Free ESL Classes?
+What is the schedule for Free Community ESL Classes?

-Free Community ESL Classes – Summer Semester 2022
+Free Community ESL Classes – Fall Semester 2023 (September 5 – December 14)

 All are welcome!
 No cost and no registration required.
 Join the classes whenever you wish.